poooi/dev.poi.moe/docs/plugin-exports.md

 * `pluginDidLoad`: _function(): void_, no argument, called after plugin is enabled
 * `pluginWillUnload`: _function(): void_, no argument, called before plugin is disabled
 * `switchPluginPath`: _Array_, game response URI list for poi to switch to the plugin if the exact game response got, each element could be a single `string` or an object of shape `{ path: string, valid: function(): boolean }`, the `valid` function will be called when the path matches and returns whether poi could switch to the plugin.
+* `windowMode`: _bool_, the plugin will be started as a new-window or not for default.

 Here's an example plugin entry file with a custom reducer.
 It records and shows the count for clicking a button.
 Though React state is capable for this task, the code uses Redux for showcasing `export reducer` usage.
 [JSX syntax](https://facebook.github.io/react/docs/jsx-in-depth.html) is used.